-Abusers therefore know that children won't hear many (if any) stories of abuse within the family in mainstream media.

-Resulting in survivors believing the lie that not much abuse within the family takes place (because they don't tend to hear about it in the media).
+The media focus more on the Abusers therefore know that Resulting in survivors danger of strangers abusing children won't hear many (if believing the lie that not children than the far more any) stories of abuse within much abuse within the frequent cases of children the family in mainstream family takes place (because being abused by family media. they don't tend to hear members in their own about it in the media). homes.